jasseral/ubuntukioskmode/README.md

 # How to install

-- clone the respository and run run the script `sudo sh enablekioskmode.sh` (as root)
+- clone the respository and run  the script `sudo sh enablekioskmode.sh $USER` (as root)

 # Important notes
 If you are testing please perform this operations using a VM

 # What is new
+- sandbox profile is created automatically
+- only one tab in firefox is now avaliable
+- disabled firefox menu
-- firefox now always stay visible as the main window in fullscreen mode (this feauture is disbled for client requirement)
+- firefox  always stay visible as the main window
 - disabled maximized minimized options
-- disabled close firefox option (this only work with full screen mode but now is disabled for client requirement)
+- disabled close firefox option
 - Enabled network-admin (crt + Q) & connection-editor ( crt + W) shortcuts
-- Custom right click network menu only show open navigator option
+- Custom right click network menu only show open browser option